 - MULAN: vibrant colors: pink, blue, green

-We highly suggest that you try to understand the reason behind every color you choose for your color palette.
-If you have any idea or critique regarding this, we are more than happy to hear your thoughts on this.
+We highly suggest you try to understand the reason behind every color you choose for your color palette.
+If you have any ideas or critiques regarding this, we are more than happy to hear your thoughts.

 Don’t try to copy Disney color palette, Instead, steal the idea behind each character and try to come up with your own style!

-How does Dream Farm implement color theory in character design? [a short case study]
+How does Dream Farm implement character color theory? [case study]

-If you take a look at our characters in the commercial animation section of our website, you’ll realize that our main focus in to design well-colored characters that aspire to make a deep connection with the client.
+If you take a look at our characters in the commercial animation section of our website, you’ll realize that our primary focus is to design well-colored characters that aspire to make a deep connection with the client.

 This character has been designed based on the Razi Insurance brand mascot to convey the following traits: